 - Obtain and carefully evaluate participant program materials, as well as related health, safety and security information.

-- Discuss with the participant any of his/her travel plans and activities that may be independent of the study abroad program.
+- Discuss with the participant any of his/her travel plans and activities that may be independent of the study away program.

 - Engage the participant in a thorough discussion of safety and behavior issues, insurance needs, and emergency procedures related to living abroad.